-Instead of working with a vague, open-ended demographic, you can now focus on the wants and needs of the potential person walking through your studio door, reading your content, or asking for recommendations.
+Instead of working with a vague, open-

+ended demographic, you can now focus on the wants and needs of the potential person walking through your studio door, reading your content, or asking for recommendations.
 Once you really know this person, you can learn what will hook them and bring them directly to you.

-If you don't currently have clients, you'll need to do some research.
+If you don't currently have clients, then you'll need to do some research.
 Find out who is looking for photographers in your area and why.
 Once you do, see if you can meet with them and ask them a few questions.
 Also, as we know, the internet is a vast wonderland of information.
 Do some social listening on platforms such as Facebook and Twitter.
-You can search key terms and hashtags to find out who's looking for photography.
+Search key terms and hashtags to find out who's looking for photographers.

-If you do currently have clients, you've got a leg up.
+If you do have clients, you've got a leg up.
 Assess the clients you currently have and see if there's a common thread.
-Are they the same gender, the same age, have the same size family?
+Are these clients the same gender, same age, or have the same family size?
 As you look closely, you'll start to notice what your clients have in common.